 Is the water safe to drink?#

-Yes — Athens tap water is safe and good quality.
+Yes — Athens tap water is safe, tastes fine, and saves you money on bottled water.

 The Bottom Line#

-For authentic taverna experience: Head to Koukaki or Psyrri — better food than touristy Plaka, local atmosphere.
+For authentic taverna food: Head to Koukaki or Psyrri.
+Better food than touristy Plaka, local atmosphere, and nobody chasing you down the street to come inside.

-For street food: Monastiraki area — Kostas for souvlaki, Lukumades for donuts.
+For street food: Monastiraki area — Kostas for souvlaki, Lukumades for donuts, bakeries everywhere for pies.

-For special occasions: Kolonaki or rooftop restaurants in Monastiraki.
+For special occasions: Kolonaki for fine dining or a rooftop restaurant in Monastiraki for the Acropolis backdrop.

-For budget eating: Exarchia or the Central Market — cheap, authentic, excellent.
+For budget eating: Exarchia or the Central Market — cheap, authentic, and genuinely excellent.

 Want specific recommendations?
 Check out our guides to best souvlaki, rooftop restaurants, and Plaka restaurants.